 Complete and submit the Erasmus outgoing application form.
 This must be signed by your Erasmus Departmental Coordinator.
 Please ensure that you meet the academic and linguistic requirements of the host university and that you are genuine about your desire/intent to study abroad before you apply.
 Every year students take places that are wanted by other students only to drop out after the host's deadline meaning the place is wasted as no-one else can take up the spot.
 Be very sure you have thought your decision through before you make an application.

-Bring your completed application form to the Study Abroad Office in TM1-85 for consideration.
+Ask your EDC to put your completed application form in the internal post to the Study Abroad Office in TS1-07 for consideration.
 At this stage, the Erasmus Officer can verify the placement possibilities and provide you with further information.

 Step three - Application to the host institution